 One of the main concerns with ULIP investments earlier was that the life insurance cover will eat into one’s investment returns.
 This concern was addressed by insurers offering return of mortality charges.
 Mortality charges are basically the charges that your insurer deducts for providing you the life cover.
 A lot of insurers have begun a practice wherein the total amounts of mortality charges deducted are added back to the fund value upon maturity.

 In Budget 2018, a Long Term Capital Gains Tax was introduced on stocks and equity funds.
 ULIPs, being insurance tools, were spared from this tax.
 This gave them an edge over mutual funds, ELSS, and a lot of other investment options.
 This, coupled with ROMC, only gave ULIPs an edge not just as tax-saving instruments, but also as investments offering good returns.

 Another important reason for a number of investors being averse to ULIPs was that there were a host of charges associated with the investment.
 These mostly included the following.

 Due to the rising demand of ULIP, a lot of fund houses began cancelling the numerous charges associated with the plans and instead, began increasing the scope of returns for investors.
 Earlier, comparison of fund performance for selecting ULIPs was futile because of the plethora of charges.
 With online ULIP investments carrying minimal charges, investors find it easier to compare and make informed choices.

-The Canara HSBC Oriental Bank of Commerce Invest 4G plan is a protection and savings-oriented ULIP which provides you with an amazing scope of options that includes 7 different fund options, 4 different portfolio strategies, and 2 different death benefit options.
-The icing on the cake are Loyalty Additions and Wealth Boosters.
+Canara HSBC Oriental Bank of Commerce Invest 4G plan is a protection and savings-oriented ULIP which provides you with an amazing scope of options that includes 7 different fund options, 4 different portfolio strategies, and 2 different death benefit options.
+The icing on the cake is Loyalty Additions and Wealth Boosters.
 The best part is that this investment package is just a few clicks away.